Global Partnerships Practitioners Forum

 Monday, March 6 2017 | 9:00AM to 6:00PM

-U.S. Department of State in collaboration with Concordia, the U.S. Agency for International Development (USAID), and PeaceTech Lab will kick off Global Partnerships Week (GPW) by convening the third annual gathering of partnership builders from governments, multilateral organizations, civil society, and corporations for a one-day forum.
+The Secretary’s Office of Global Partnerships at the U.S. Department of State, the U.S. Global Development Lab at the U.S. Agency for International Development, Concordia, and PeaceTech Lab will kick off Global Partnerships Week (GPW) by convening the third annual gathering of partnership builders from governments, multilateral organizations, civil society, and corporations for a one-day forum.
 This event will bring together partnership practitioners and leaders to engage in discussion on common challenges and best practices, identify new partnership opportunities, and coordinate on collaborative solutions.
 This year, GPW will focus on the role of partnerships in achieving the U.N.
 Sustainable Development Goals (SDGs), in particular Goal 17: Partnerships for the Goals.

 This is an invite only event.
 For more information please contact firstname.lastname@example.org.

 The GPW Partnership Practitioners Forum will be available via the Concordia Livestream channel.